ChrisOwen101/SouthAfricanCodeSchools/README.md

 # South African Code Schools

 This project lists known programs available in South Africa that teach coding.
+Our goal is to help aspiring students match with available and relevant courses.

 This is a [Codebridge](https://codebridge.org.za/) community website.
-All organisation is conducted on the [ZATech](https://zatech.github.io/) slack workspace on the channel [#codeschooldirectory](https://zatech.slack.com/messages/CGT76NYK1/).
-Join and say hi!
+All organisation is conducted on the [ZATech](https://zatech.github.io/) slack workspace on the channel [#codeschooldirectory](https://zatech.slack.com/messages/CGT76NYK1/), where all are welcome.

 ## Live Website